-What is the Eron Law philosophy on professionalism?
+What is the Prelle Eron & Bailey philosophy on professionalism?

 More than anything, professionalism in the legal world is often misunderstood.
 Among other things, Webster’s Dictionary defines “professional” as, “engaged in a specific occupation for pay” or “having much experience or great skill in a specified role.”